Category Mapping

 Each sales channel has its own taxonomy — a list of categories and subcategories used to place products.
 Most likely, your store's structure differs from this taxonomy.

-Category Mapping lets Mulwi automatically replace your Shopify collections and product types in the feed with the corresponding categories of your sales channel.
+Category Mapping lets Mulwi automatically replace your Shopify categories, collections and product types in the feed with the corresponding categories of your sales channel.

 You just map your store's structure to the channel's taxonomy once, and then add the new mapping to your feeds.